Machian Gravity: A mathematical formulation for Mach's Principle: Machian Gravity in presence of the source terms

 \section{Machian Gravity in presence of the source terms}

-In the previous section, we have discussed about the gravitational equation from the Machiaan gravity theory for weak field limit.
-However, for the full theory we need to derive the stress energy tensor of the theory.
+In the previous section, we discussed the gravitational field equations from Machian gravity in vacuum under the weak-field approximation.
+However, to extend the theory to more general settings, it is necessary to derive the full stress-energy tensor for the theory.
+Starting from the Einstein–Hilbert action, as discussed before, the complete field equations can be obtained as: